mfx9/mrtp/README.md

 make
 ```

-In order to test the program, run from inside the examples directory:
+In order to test the program:

 ```
+cd examples
 ../bin/mrtp_cli scene*toml
 ```